MaZderMind/osm-history-renderer/TUTORIAL.md

     osm-history-renderer/renderer/render.py --style osm-mapnik-style/osm.xml --date 2008-10-01 \
         --bbox 8.3122,48.9731,8.5139,49.0744 --file 2008

-awsome, what we achived in only 3 years!
+awesome what we achived in only 3 years!
 But what happend in between?
 Let's make an animation of that area:

     osm-history-renderer/renderer/render-animation.py --style osm-mapnik-style/osm.xml --bbox 8.3122,48.9731,8.5139,49.0744